anasjaber/ServerSidePagingWithNhibernate/README.md

-ServerSidePagingWithNhibernate
+Server Side Paging With Nhibernate
 ==============================

-Server side paging sample using nhibernate to create custom paging.
+Server side paging sample using nhibernate to create custom paging that retrieve only number of rows that needed in every page.

 Created by: Anas Jaber.